Tracardi/tracardi-api/docs/notations/dot_notation.md

 # Dot notation

 Dot notation is a way to access data in internal state of workflow.
 It is a standard way to reference data in Tracardi.
-It is used across many places in Tracari such as plugins, destinations, etc.
+It is used across many places in Tracardi such as plugins, destinations, etc.

 ## Example of dot notation